Lockcd11/CITS3200-Team43/InitialProjectThoughts.md

   - Practical, enough to do
   - Well documented

-Dr Tanya Ward 	Collaboration is key - visualising networks to highlight and expand reach (Adam McAlpine)
+Dr Tanya Ward 	Collaboration is key - visualising networks to highlight and expand reach (Cameron Locke) (Adam McAlpine)
   - Practical and complex
   - Well documented